dpajak99/jemy-w-tarnowie/README.md

 ![Showcase](./assets/video.gif)

 ## Description
-Not official app for https://www.jemywtarnowie.pl/ website
+Unofficial app for https://www.jemywtarnowie.pl/ website.
+Created for learning purposes.
 ## Technologies
 This project was developed using Java (Android).